A. See this post for such a summary, with many links to posts.

-A. I have publishing an average of 4 photos a day for about two years.
+A. I have publishing an average of about 3 or 4 photos a day for more than two years.

 Q. Were any of the photos on this site faked?
 Were any of them produced through any type of special artistic technique or digital manipulation designed to add details that were not in the original photographs?

 A. The answer to all of these questions is: absolutely not.
 The photos are all authentic, and none of them involve any type of trickery, deception, selective pixel modification, special artistry, or editing of particular portions of the photo.
 Most of the photos on this site were simply cropped from the original photographs, without any type of other processing.
 Cropping is just the technique where you “cut out” a smaller part from a larger photo.
 The only type of other processing done on any of the photos on this site (which was done on only a minority of the photos) was the use (through the IrfanView program) of an "Auto adjust colors" menu command (which affects all pixels in the photo in the same way), and a "Gamma correction" reduction (which also affects all pixels in the photo in the same way).
 Both of these are merely minor color/tone adjustments.
 I have never used sharpening on any of the photos, nor any other technique that might add details you could not see in the original.

 Q. Were any type of mechanical techniques or reflection techniques or stencil techniques or superimposition techniques or morphing techniques or image combination techniques used to produce any of the photos shown on this site?
 Was any technique at all like airbrushing or drawing or double exposure (whether digital or not) used to make any of these photos?
 Was any type of unusual digital processing or unusual photographic settings used to make any of these photos?
 Were any parts of these photos selectively changed?
 Did you use any technique whatsoever to add pixels or picture elements to any of these photos?
 Was there any unusual lighting for any of the photos?